jacobhauter/python-txt-to-csv/README.md

 ## PROBLEM:
 - Daily transactional data was only available in text extracts
 - Needed to convert and prepare these files on a daily basis to CSV in order to load into business intelligence softwares
+- Data layout was not appropriate for business intelligence upload and contained unecessary information
-- Manual process of conversion and editing took up to 25 minutes each day
+- Manual process of conversion/preparation took up to 25 minutes each day

 ## SOLUTION:
 - Utilized pandas and numpy packages to automate this daily task